sgrmhrzn/foodtruck/README.md

 ![alt text](https://github.com/sgrmhrzn/foodtrucks/blob/master/images/foodtruck.PNG)

-- The application focuses on the front-end aspects.
+- The application focuses on Front-End aspects.
 - The application is developed in normal vanilla JavaScript and no framework has been used.
 The goal we are trying to achieve through this application is easily achievable by normal vanilla JavaScript so the application is developed using vanilla JavaScript.
 - This application is hosted in azure web app service.
 The hosted version of this application can be found in this link http://foodtruck.azurewebsites.net/
 - There are not any test cases written in the application due to time constraint